dbones0527/extension/README.md

  - Network filter, sometimes referred to as ad blocker.
    The best way to ensure a connection does not disclose any information is to block the connection entirely.
-Even a mere act of establishing a connection already leaks user IP address and Request blocking is implemented by many other software solutions:
+(E.g., even a mere act of establishing a connection already leaks user IP address.)
+Request blocking is implemented by many other software solutions:
-    - uBlock Origin (not to be confused with uBlock) is widely praised for versatility, efficiency, good moral compass, and privacy policy
+    - uBlock Origin (not to be confused with uBlock) is a browser extension widely praised for versatility, efficiency, absence of monetary conflicts of interest, and a good [privacy policy](https://github.com/gorhill/uBlock/wiki/Privacy-policy).
     - uMatrix is sometimes referred to as uBlock Origin for advanced users
     - Privacy Badger
+	- AdGuard has browser extensions and stand-alone network filters
-    - Adblock - a commercial product with a fair share of controversy
+    - Adblock - a commercial product, with "Acceptable Ads" controversy
-	- Adblock Plus - another commercial product with a fair share of controversy
+	- Adblock Plus - another commercial product, also tainted by "Acceptable Ads" controversy
+    - Firefox has "Tracking Protection" (limited to Disconnect filters)
     - Brave browser has a built-in filter engine
     - Opera browser has a built-in filter engine
     - Yandex.Browser has a built-in filter engine (and whitelist for